 And perhaps this one of the reasons Alesis put so much time into this one.
 Looking at its appearance and general features, you can tell there is a lot of thinking, planning, and investment that goes into the kit.

 They aimed at creating a real professional e-drum set that would perform at the same level as quality acoustic drum kits.

 But have they achieved this goal?

-In these reviews, I will take you through some of the features I think stand out in this kit.
+In this review, I will take you through some of the features I think stood out in this kit.
 Come along.

 - Alesis is one of the top manufacturers of electronic drum sets.

-- The Alesis Strike Pro is a professional e-drum kit carrying four tom pads, a snare pad, a kick pad, four crash cymbal, and a hi-hat controller.
+- The Alesis Strike Pro is a professional e-drum kit carrying four tom pads, a snare pad, a kick pad, four crash cymbals, and a hi-hat controller.

 - The pad is nylon mesh, which is standard for modern electronic kits.